 It seems as if every election cycle brings with it debates about drugs or policy changes pertaining to their use.
 More and more states have legalized marijuana in one form or another.
 It shows a general softening on the opinion of that particular drug, even if Attorney General Jeff Sessions doesn’t agree.
 Although attitudes toward marijuana are changing, the war on drugs is still a huge expenditure for the federal government.
 And because the United States locks up a disproportionate number of people, many prisoners are in for drug offenses.

 According to data from the Prison Policy Initiative, more than 2.3 million people in the United States are behind bars in federal, state, or juvenile institutions.
 A report from the United States Sentencing Commission shows more than 48% of all federal inmates are in prison on drug charges.
 And some states are more likely to put you in prison because of drugs than others.
-Here are the 11 states where you’re most likely to be locked up because of drug offenses.
+Here are the 11 states where you’re most likely to be locked up because of drug offenses, based on the percentage of drug convictions per state.
+Did your state make the list?

 - Number of drug convictions: 2,552